Sunderland defender Bryan Oviedo highlights key element of defeat to Everton

 Oviedo felt the platform built by Everton’s midfield, with youngster Tom Davies superb, and the quality of their distribution was a key part of the game.

-He said: “It’s difficult to play against him (Coleman), especially when Everton play very well on that side.
+He told the Echo: “It’s difficult to play against him (Coleman), especially when Everton play very well on that side.

 “Every time they give the ball to him alone, they played very good passes to him.
 The way Seamus plays really helped them – they had the ball all the time and got it to him.